velmuruganvelayutham/certifier/README.md

 ## Demo Instance:

 This project is still under development. !,...
-The demo  of this project is deployed [Click Here ] (http://52.10.55.149:8080/certifier-1.0.0-BUILD-SNAPSHOT/login)